dblock/code.dblock.org/_posts/2019/2019-04-13-using-strava-webhook-events-api.markdown

 ---
 [Strava Webhook Events API](https://developers.strava.com/docs/webhooks) seems to give developers trouble.
 Last year I wrote a [new Strava Ruby client](/2018/11/27/writing-a-new-strava-api-ruby-client.html) that made things significantly easier and came with some handy tools.

+I've also used Strava Webhooks in [Slava](https://slava.playplay.io), my Strava bot for Slack.
+See [slack-strava#78](https://github.com/dblock/slack-strava/pull/78) for production code.

 Here is how to run a full loop locally using `strava-webhooks` from [strava-ruby-client](https://github.com/dblock/strava-ruby-client#webhooks).
+This is essential for local development and testing.
+I recommend doing this before writing any code for your own app.

 #### Install